Linn tractor

-The Linn tractor is a heavy duty civilian half-track or crawler tractor invented by Holman Harry Linn.
-Approximately 2500 units were built in Morris, New York, USA from 1916 to 1952.
+The Linn tractor is a heavy duty civilian half-track or crawler tractor invented by Holman Harry Linn (born Holman Harry Flannery).
+Approximately 2,500 units were built in Morris, New York, USA from 1916 to 1952.

 Development

 Prototypes

 Linn was a native of Maine and in his quest for a better machine to travel rural roads with his dog and pony show equipment gave up on a six-wheel-drive design by 1907 to have Alvin Lombard, of Waterville, build a machine using the tracks off a Lombard Steam Log Hauler, and underslung gasoline engine and wheels on front.
 It was equipped with a ship-style cabin with living quarters and able to pull a string of wagons behind as well as supply electric lights for his circus.
 By 1909 this was replaced because of size with a single rear-tracked machine with standard wheeled front axle; however as Linn had become employed as a salesman, demonstrator and mechanic for Lombard a patent dispute erupted and Linn left Maine with his show.

+Linn's tractors were clearly inspired by Lombard's, but Lombard preferred a rigid track whereas Linn used flexible track.
+Since neither inventor had patented the overall concept, just the track system, there was no copyright infringement to prevent Linn from continuing to build his version of the tractors.